kython28/cimporon/README.md

   // Error
 }
 ```
 Well, now you can use all Cimporon functions.
-So, we'll some examples...
+So, we'll see some examples...
 If you want to add a key:
 ```C
 uint64_t key = 30;
 int64_t value = 666;